Looking for Credit? Check out These 5 Online Chinese Courses for College Credit

 Chinese courses offered online through accredited colleges often offer real college credits.
 All you have to do to collect on these credits is talk to a transfer specialist at your school to find out what courses your university will give you credit for, then complete the appropriate course.

-So check out these six online Chinese courses for college credit and finally start earning credit for your accomplishments!
+So check out these five online Chinese courses for college credit and finally start earning credit for your accomplishments!